Apang20/joke-teller/README.md

 ## Overview
-A text to speech application where a robot will tell you a dev. joke from a joke API
+A text to speech application where a robot will tell you a programming joke from a joke API